DeepSkyForge/GraXpertSuite4PixInsight/README.md

 ## Running GraXpert script
 From PixInsight
-- Open a photo.
+1. Open a photo.
-- Run script SCRIPT > Utilities > GraXpert.
+2. Run script SCRIPT > Utilities > GraXpert.
-- Click on execute.
+3. Click on execute.

-Note:
+Notes:
 - First time you'll have to select path to GraXpert or GradXtract application.
 - Script will launch Gradien Extraction and display result.

 ## Trouble shooting
-In case of problem, activate debug option in dialog box parameters and post issue here with a copy of console logs.
+In case of problem, activate debug option in dialog box parameters and post issue here with a copy of PixInsight console logs.